obedlaws/obedlaws/README.md

 Moving from making short films and been a video editor, now I look to get into data science, blockchain and defi or dApps.
 I kind of under undestand Solidity and Python.
 Right now im just doing small projects to learn and become better every day.
-My journey started in september 2021 so I know I have a lot of road to travel to become a really good developer in any field so wish me luch or something... idk...
+My journey started in september 2021 so I know I have a lot of road to travel to become a really good developer in any field so wish me luck or something... idk...

 <h4> TLDR... idk how </h4>
 - 👋 Hi, I’m @obedlaws